hplogsdon/bark-model/README.md

 # Bark Detection

-Quick example using trained UrbanSound8K model to detect content various audio samples, intended to be used for dog barking detection (but can be used for any of the audio classifications within that dataset).
+Quick example using trained UrbanSound8K model via pytorch to detect content various audio samples, intended to be used for dog barking detection (but can be used for any of the audio classifications within that dataset).

 ## Usage